 That isn’t as hard as it sounds, and we’ve made it super easy to replace a key in Casa App.
 Tap on your hardware key in either your Key Shield or Basic Multisig, tap “Replace Key,” and follow the instructions.
 If you have trouble along the way, our Casa team is happy to assist.
 Access our Support Center here.

 As a part of your replacement, you’ll sweep the funds from all your previous addresses onto one address on the new keyset, and you can’t use your new hardware wallet with your keyset until that transaction is confirmed.

 Consider using more than one hardware wallet

 Diversity of hardware is one factor that can make your Bitcoin security more robust.
 An individual hardware wallet can be exploited if a bad actor can access it.
 By securing your bitcoin with multiple keys and distributing them effectively, you greatly reduce your exposure to hardware-focused attacks because it's much harder for attackers to be everywhere at once.

 Casa includes this extra security layer in all our paid plans.
 Our Casa 3-of-5 Key Shield is comprised of three hardware keys, and you can also choose to substitute a second hardware key in lieu of a mobile key in Casa Gold.
 Once you’ve secured your bitcoin with multiple private keys, you can rest easy knowing your bitcoin is safe.
 Learn more about how to use hardware wallets effectively in the below article.

-Want to protect your Bitcoin with more than just a hardware wallet?
-Casa Gold allows you to continue holding your own keys with greater protection for $120/year, and it’s free for 30 days.
-Try it yourself here.
+Want to protect your bitcoin with more than just a hardware wallet?
+Casa Standard allows you to continue holding your own keys with greater protection.
+Learn more here.